valkobarnabas/valkobarnabas.github.io/README.md

 # The Geometry of College Fight Songs

-This interactive dashboard uses D3.js to visualize the lyrical and musical make-up of fight songs.
-Clicking any node or logo analyzes that school's fight song, activating a central info strip which displays the title, author and origin of the song, and an embedded Spotify player of the specified song.
+This interactive dashboard (live at valkobarnabas.github.io) uses D3.js to visualize the lyrical and musical make-up of fight songs.
+Clicking any node or logo analyzes that school's fight song, activating a central info panel which displays the title, author and origin of the song, and an embedded Spotify player of the specified song.

 The dashboard contains four distinct data visualizations: